 Some people think that blackouts, very bad hangovers, and outrageous behaviour at parties are very funny.
 This does not represent ‘fun.’
 People don’t understand how dangerous blackouts are.
 In fact, people have oodles of misconceptions about drinking.

-People experiencing a blackout often feel similar symptoms to being drunk.
+People who are blacked out drunk often feel similar symptoms to being drunk.
 They feel carefree, are overly friendly or overly aggressive, have slurred speech and can’t walk straight.
 Signs that they may be blacking out or are blacked out include losing their train of thought, not understanding normal speech and getting confused about recent events.

 Schuckit’s study and several others have found that people who black out from drinking risk a number of negative consequences.